avarp/phpt/README.md

 #### Maybe

-Maybe is a particular case of variants, defined in Phpt libraryas follows:
+Maybe is a particular case of variants, defined in Phpt library as follows:

 ```php
 abstract class Maybe extends Variants